Madinah Wilson-Anton: Tenure

 Wilson-Anton's first bill expanded public school religious holiday policies to include minority faith holidays like Eid al-Fitr.

 Along with State Senator Sarah McBride, Wilson-Anton called on fellow State Representative Gerald Brady to resign after he made racist comments toward Asian-Americans in a leaked email.

 Wilson-Anton has called for a permanent cease-fire in the Gaza war.
 On December 11, 2023, she interrupted a speech by Vice President Kamala Harris, unfurling a sign reading “ceasefire” and shouting, "Did you know in Bethlehem, baby Jesus is under rubble?
 Why won’t you call for a cease-fire?"
 She has called President Joe Biden a "war criminal."

 Wilson-Anton criticized speaker Melissa Minor-Brown's handling of the longterm absence of Stell Parker Selby, who suffered a major stroke and missed the entire legislative session in June 2025, alleging House Democrats were trying to cover up her health condition and delay a special election.
 She also called on Parker Selby to resign her seat.

 Personal life

+Wilson-Anton was diagnosed with vitiligo at nineteen years old.